How to Clean a Mattress at Home: Simple Steps for a Fresh Bed

 - Vacuum again

-If possible, I stand the mattress upright near a sunny window for several hours.
-Sunlight helps reduce bacteria and odors naturally.
+If possible, stand the mattress upright near a sunny window for several hours.
+Sunlight helps reduce bacteria and odors naturally and gives the mattress a true refresh.

 Sanitizing Without Overdoing It